Sonic Labs Unlocks Historic Entry into U.S. Capital Markets

 Encouraging Nasdaq Investment in Digital Assets

-Another crucial aspect of the proposal focuses on attracting **Nasdaq investment**.
-Sonic Labs aims to foster an environment where Nasdaq-listed companies feel confident investing in ‘S’.
+Another essential aspect of the proposal focuses on attracting **Nasdaq investment**.
+Sonic Labs aims to build an environment where Nasdaq-listed companies feel confident investing in ‘S’.
 This involves proactive outreach and education.
 The company will highlight the utility and potential of its digital asset.
 Ultimately, this effort seeks to encourage institutional capital flow into the ‘S’ ecosystem.

 Institutional investment can bring substantial benefits.
 For example, it can: